tinacms/tina.io/content/guides/nextjs/github-open-authoring/github-oauth-app.md

 title: Set up the GitHub OAuth App
 ---

-Now we need to set up an OAuth App in Github to allow for authorization.
-In GitHub, within your Account Settings, click <a href="https://github.com/settings/developers" target="_blank">OAuth Apps</a> under Developer Settings.
+To get started, we need to set up an OAuth App in Github to allow for authorization.
+Head to GitHub; within your Account Settings, click <a href="https://github.com/settings/developers" target="_blank">OAuth Apps</a> under Developer Settings.
 Go ahead and create a "New OAuth App".

 Since you are **testing your app locally**, you'll create a _development_ GitHub app that redirects to localhost.
 Eventually you'll need to create separate OAuth Apps: one for development and a production app whose URLs will connect to the 'live' domain.
-We'll circle back to the production app once when we cover hosting.
+We'll circle back to the production app once when we cover [hosting](/guides/nextjs/github-open-authoring/hosting-vercel).

 For now, fill in http://localhost:3000 for the _Homepage Url_.
-With the **Authorization callback URL**, enter the url for the "/github/authorizing" page that you created above (e.g http://localhost:3000/github/authorizing).
+With the **Authorization callback URL**, enter http://localhost:3000/github/authorizing.
+This is the URL for an authorizing redirect page that we will create a [later step](/guides/nextjs/github-open-authoring/auth-redirect).

 ![oauth-app-config-example](/img/github-open-auth-cna/oAuth-app-config.png)